AdedaraAdedapo/Sunny-Market-Grocery-Sales-Overview/README.md

 - ### Customer Type Sales Performance
    Members contribute 50.85% of total sales, indicating a balanced mix of member and non-member shoppers.
 This also shows that membership benefits are attractive enough to maintain a strong base of regular customers, but that non-members still form a large portion of Sunny Market’s clientele.

+- ### Product Line Tax Records
+  Product line tax records reveal that different categories contribute varying amounts to tax revenue, driven by pricing, sales volume, and tax rates.
+High-demand categories like Food and Beverages and Sport and Travel contribute significantly, reflecting their strong sales.

  ## Recommendations
  - Branches A and B could adopt some of the successful strategies from Branch C. This might include analyzing which products or promotions perform best in Branch C and replicating these elements in the other locations.
 Organizing a “Branch Challenge” that rewards the highest-performing location each month could drive healthy competition among teams, motivating each branch to find innovative ways to improve service quality and customer satisfaction.
 Localized in-store promotions, such as weekend events or “Local Favorites” displays, could also enhance foot traffic in Branch A and B.